tsifrer/python-twitch-client/docs/helix.rst

         For response fields of ``get_videos`` and official documentation check `Twitch Helix Get Videos`_.

+    .. classmethod:: get_streams_metadata(after=None, before=None, community_ids=None, page_size=20, game_ids=None, languages=None, stream_type=None, user_ids=None, user_logins=None)

+        Gets metadata information about active streams playing Overwatch or Hearthstone.
+Streams are sorted by number of current viewers, in descending order.
+Across multiple pages of results, there may be duplicate or missing streams, as viewers join and leave streams.

+        :param string after: Cursor for forward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
+        :param string before: Cursor for backward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
+        :param list community_ids: Returns streams in a specified community ID.
+You can specify up to 100 IDs.
+        :param integer page_size: Number of objects returned in one call.
+Maximum: 100.
+Default: 20.
+        :param list game_ids: Returns streams broadcasting a specified game ID.
+You can specify up to 100 IDs.
+        :param list languages: Stream language.
+You can specify up to 100 languages
+        :param list user_ids: Returns streams broadcast by one or more specified user IDs.
+You can specify up to 100 IDs.
+        :param list user_logins: Returns streams broadcast by one or more specified user login names.
+You can specify up to 100 names.
+        :return: :class:`~twitch.helix.APICursor` containing :class:`~twitch.resources.StreamMetadata` objects

+        For response fields of ``get_streams`` and official documentation check `Twitch Helix Get Streams Metadata`_.

+    .. classmethod:: get_user_follows(after=None, page_size=20, from_id=None, to_id=None)

+        Gets information on follow relationships between two Twitch users.
+Information returned is sorted in order, most recent follow first.
+This can return information like “who is lirik following,” “who is following lirik,” or “is user X following user Y.”

+        :param string after: Cursor for forward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
+        :param integer page_size: Number of objects returned in one call.
+Maximum: 100.
+Default: 20.
+        :param list from_id: User ID.
+The request returns information about users who are being followed by the ``from_id`` user.
+        :param list to_id: User ID.
+The request returns information about users who are following the ``to_id`` user.
+        :return: :class:`~twitch.helix.APICursor` containing :class:`~twitch.resources.Follow` objects

+        For response fields of ``get_streams`` and official documentation check `Twitch Helix Get Users Follows`_.

 .. _`Twitch Helix API`: https://dev.twitch.tv/docs/api/reference
 .. _`Twitch Helix Get Streams`: https://dev.twitch.tv/docs/api/reference/#get-streams
 .. _`Twitch Helix Get Games`: https://dev.twitch.tv/docs/api/reference/#get-games
 .. _`Twitch Helix Get Clips`: https://dev.twitch.tv/docs/api/reference/#get-clips
 .. _`Twitch Helix Get Top Games`: https://dev.twitch.tv/docs/api/reference/#get-top-games
 .. _`Twitch Helix Get Videos`: https://dev.twitch.tv/docs/api/reference/#get-videos
+.. _`Twitch Helix Get Streams Metadata`: https://dev.twitch.tv/docs/api/reference/#get-streams-metadata
+.. _`Twitch Helix Get Users Follows`: https://dev.twitch.tv/docs/api/reference/#get-users-follows